cloudforet-io/cloudforet-io.github.io/content/jp/docs/concepts/identity/rbac/_index.md

 weight: 1
 date: 2021-12-21
 description: >
-    This page explores the basic concepts of User Role-Based Access Management (RBAC) in SpaceONE.
+    This page explores the basic concepts of User Role-Based Access Management (RBAC) in Cloudforet.
 listed_on_entry: true
 no_list: true
 ---

 ## How RBAC Works

-Defines who can access **what** to **who** and **what organization (project or domain)** through SpaceONE's RBAC (Role Based Access Control).
+Defines who can access **what** to **who** and **what organization (project or domain)** through Cloudforet's RBAC (Role Based Access Control).

 For example, the Project Admin Role can inquire (Read) and make several changes (Update/Delete) all resources within the specified Project.
 Domain Viewer Role can inquire (Read) all resources within the specified domain.
-Resources here include everything from users created within SpaceONE, Project/Project Groups, and individual cloud resources.
+Resources here include everything from users created within Cloudforet, Project/Project Groups, and individual cloud resources.

 Every user has one or more roles, which can be assigned directly or inherited within a project.
 This makes it easy to manage user role management in complex project relationships.